simpledatatools/onetable/README.md

 - The work must be completed by you, and cannot be sent to others or subcontracted to other developers.

+Please see our contribution guidelines, community guidelines, and code standards for more detail.

 ## Not a developer but interested in getting involved?